AlexGalays/immupdate/README.md

 <a name="update-option"></a>
 ## Update a space-lift Option

 Additionally, if you're also using [space-lift](https://github.com/AlexGalays/spacelift), you can update Option values anywhere in a tree.
-Updating a `Option<T>` work exactly like a updating `T | undefined` normally would so you still have to explicitely tell `deepUpdate` what to do in case it encounters a `None`:
+Updating an `Option<T>` works exactly like updating a `T | undefined`, so you still have to explicitly tell `deepUpdate` what to do in case it encounters a `None`.

 ```ts
 const obj = {